iter8-tools/docs/docs/tutorials/autox/autox.md

 ## Next steps

-Firstly, the HTTP SLO validation test is flexible, and you can augment it a number of ways, such as adding headers, providing a payload, or modulating the query rate.
+Firstly, the HTTP SLO validation test is flexible, and you can augment it in a number of ways, such as adding headers, providing a payload, or modulating the query rate.
 To learn more, see the [documentation](../../user-guide/tasks/http) for the `httpbin` task.

 AutoX is designed to use any Kubernetes resource object (including those with a custom resource type) as a trigger object in AutoX.
 For example, the trigger object can be a Knative service, a KServe inference service, or a Seldon deployment.